 Operation Moffat Poster by Tessa Lyons

 Intimate and powerful, Project Mina follows pro-climber Mina Leslie-Wujastyk on the World Cup bouldering circuit of 2013.
-A film about dedication, struggle, determination and finding your way, with climbing sequences from world cup stages watched by thousands, to the quiet boulders of remote South Africa, Project Mina explores what it takes to become one of the best, when even the hardest of training regimes does not guarantee success.
+A film about dedication, struggle, determination and finding your way, with climbing from world cup stages to the boulders of South Africa, Project Mina explores what it takes to become one of the best, on your own terms.

-Made with the support of BMC TV and The Climbing Academy, Project Mina won silver in the Best Climbing Film category at Sheffield Adventure Film Festival 2015 and the Honorable Mention award at International Mountain Film Festival Domzale 2014, as well as being screened at festivals around the world including Banff Mountain Film Festival 2015.
-It was part of Posing Productions' Brit Rock Film Tour 2014 and is currently on the Banff Mountain Film Festival World Tour.
+Made with support from BMC TV and The Climbing Academy, Project Mina won silver in the Best Climbing Film category at Sheffield Adventure Film Festival 2015 and the Honorable Mention award at International Mountain Film Festival Domzale 2014, as well as being screened at festivals around the world including Banff Mountain Film Festival 2015.
+It was part of Posing Productions' Brit Rock Film Tour 2014 and the Banff Mountain Film Festival World Tour.

 Push It is the story of distinctly average climbers Jackie Sequeira and I preparing for our first ever big wall - Yosemite's El Capitan.
 Totally out of our depth from start to finish, I visit some of my climbing heroines for inspiration along the way, including Mina Leslie-Wujastyk bouldering in Magic Wood, Switzerland, Natalie Berry sport climbing in Malham, Yorkshire, and local hero Vicki Mayes trad climbing in Dunkeld, Scotland.
 Rough and ready, full of honesty and humour, this is a story of two underdogs chasing adventure to the very edge of their wits and limits.